 This program makes it possible for the student to build a strong foundation in environmental engineering and, through their research, to specialize in one area.

 |CAE 523||Statistical Analysis of Engineering Data||3|

 |ENVE 501||Environmental Chemistry||3|

 The student must have a minimum grade point average of 3.0/4.0 in the core areas.
 Aside from the core courses, coursework may be selected (with adviser approval) to satisfy the needs of the individual student.

-Up to 9 credit hours in 400-level courses may be selected in some cases to overcome deficiencies or broaden the student’s background.
-In addition, master’s degree students take 6-8 credit hours of research (ENVE 591).
+Up to nine credit hours in 400-level courses may be selected in some cases to overcome deficiencies or broaden the student’s background.
+In addition, master’s degree students take six to eight credit hours of research (ENVE 591).
 The final step in this program is an oral defense of the thesis; no additional written comprehensive exam is required.